pikatchu/closedsource/book/0110-the_trap.md

 He started walking toward them.

-"It’s good to see you!"
+"It's good to see you!"

 Then, turning to Elias, he extended his hand.